The following table shows bulk storage appliances purchased for JCU research.

 There is no data protection in place for external or delegate accounts.
 External accounts are generally allocated for <= 12 months of use, while delegate accounts are intended for short-term use (a few months at most).
 Both can be problematic when it comes to identification of data ownership (long term).
 If you are collaborating with people using external/delegate accounts and you want long-term data retention, the data should be housed in a space allocated to a JCU staff member or postgraduate student.
 HPC staff can configure directory/sub-directory access to people you are collaborating with, within your home directory or ARDC/RDSI/QCIF allocation.

 Many JCU researchers have applied for, and been awarded, an RDSI storage allocation for their research.
 There is a default inode quota of 1,000,000 on all allocations, however increases up to the QCIF upper limit of 10,000,000 are possible.
+Note - inode quotas above 10M in the table below are temporary, the data owner will need to get their inode usage below 10M.

 |Cache Quota (TiB)||5,6||8,12||48,70||55,59||5,6||20,21||5,6||4,5||2,2||4,5||4,5||8,10||1,1||5,6||5,6|